Heartbeats and Arbour

 Faced with the direst destruction, Babatunde refuses to allow himself to be buried alive among the four walls of a kitchen compound that seems to swell with despair.
 He keeps his head raised so high that when he exits through the narrow doorway he hits his nose on thick cumulus clouds.
 Death has permeated his days in a way that life has not: it has been ever-present, omnipotent, the harrowing reality that has always overshadowed football victories and feasts of goat.
 It was in his first year of primary school that Babatunde lost his father, a mild man, blissfully unaware of his own majesty.
 The virus compromised his immune system, a process that was expedited by already prominent liver damage.
 Without the bastion of patriarchy to establish his family in good stead with the surrounding villages, Babatunde lost all economic advantage, even those school fees which brought verve to his slow routine.

 Like so many of his generation, Babatunde is raised by his grandmother.
 An intense, squat woman, Babatunde's grandmother makes daily libations of honey and milk so that her children may be protected; at night, she secretly sneaks these rations into her bath water.
 Babatunde's grandmother channels all of the power of the ancestors, of the family robbed of her, into movements that are pointed and triumphant.
 She never once considers her hopeless situation with hopelessness.
 Each day is a struggle to support Babatunde, his wealth of siblings, and the teething infants the missionaries left under her vigilant care.
 And although she celebrates spirituality as a basis for renewal, Babatunde's grandmother begins to feel the effects of her age.
 She has raised her own children, her being has imparted upon them the knowledge she had gained for future undertakings; although she could not deny the role, she was not prepared for another cycle of parenting.
-Still,
+Still, she believes in her own strength.

 Babatunde grows to embrace the sense of solidarity his grandmother promotes, for the unity of hearts in his village has long since become poisoned by the stigma attached to HIV.
 Babatunde's grandmother hides her face in folds of thick cloth when she ventures to market for fear of taunts, but when she returns home to wrap Babatunde in her radiant folds of skin, he regenerates under her love.
 Teetering on the other edge of the world, balanced precariously upon a structure of privilege, a Western boy of Babatunde's age complains of earache and is pacified with the sweetest medicine.
 It will be eight years before he learns the meaning of death.